Apoorva-lokhande/DevSecOps-Internship/docs/SAST.md

 # Static Analysis

 ## Objective

-The aim of this section is to understand the tech stack used for the project (DVNA), identify suitable tools to perform SAST and generate a report to provide a solution to the 6th point of the [Problem Statement](https://devsecops-report.netlify.app/problem-statements/).
+This section aims to understand the tech stack used for the project (DVNA), identify suitable tools to perform SAST, and generate a report to provide a solution to the 6th point of the [Problem Statement](https://devsecops-report.netlify.app/problem-statements/).

 ## Working of pipeline
-To start creating the Jenkins pipeline, login into the jenkin web interface.
+To start creating the Jenkins pipeline, login into the Jenkins web interface.

 -  In the `Dashboard`, create a `New Item` and enter a `item name`(e.g. `dvna-pipeline`) and select `pipeline` and click `OK`.